How long does a Gaming Laptop Last 2022 [Updated]

 CPU (Control Processing Unit)

 Opting for a good CPU (Central Processing Unit) is not as pivotal as opting for a good GPU, but many FPS (first-person shooter) and multiparty games rely on an excellent-performing CPU.
 Dual-core Intel processors such as the i5 and i7, the AMD processors, namely Ryzen 5 and 7, are dependable options.
-Another preference would be quad-core processors, should dual-core processors bottleneck your GPU and hamper GPU-CPU coordination.
+Another preference would be quad-core processors, as dual-core processors bottleneck your GPU and hamper GPU-CPU coordination.
 It helps the laptop to last longer without the need for upgrades.
 Investing in high-end CPUs and GPUs mainly comes in handy when down the line the screen dies off.
 The laptop can be connected to an external display through an HDMI port without buying a new one for a year or two.

 RAM (Random Access Memory)